History of Nickelodeon: 2009–2016: Rebranding and ratings competition

-In October 2009 and September 2010, respectively, Viacom brought Teenage Mutant Ninja Turtles and Winx Club into the Nickelodeon family by purchasing both franchises.
+In October 2009 and September 2010, respectively, Viacom acquired the Teenage Mutant Ninja Turtles and Winx Club franchises into the Nickelodeon family.
 Nickelodeon Animation Studio produced a new CGI-animated Turtles series and new seasons of Winx Club with CGI sequences.
 Both productions comprised Nickelodeon's strategy to reboot two established brands for new viewers: TMNT was intended to reach an audience of boys aged 6 to 11, and Winx was aimed at the same age group of girls.
-In February 2011, Viacom bought out a third of Rainbow SpA, the Italian studio that introduced Winx Club.
+In February 2011, Viacom acquired a third of Rainbow SpA, the Italian studio that produced Winx Club.
 The purchase was valued at 62 million euros (US$83 million) and led to new shows being co-developed by Rainbow and Nickelodeon, including My American Friend and Club 57.
-Also in 2011, Nickelodeon debuted House of Anubis, a series based on the Nickelodeon Netherlands series Het Huis Anubis, which became the first original scripted series to be broadcast in a weekdaily strip (similar to the soap opera format).
+Also in 2011, Nickelodeon debuted House of Anubis, a series based on the Nickelodeon Netherlands series Het Huis Anubis, which became the first original scripted series to be broadcast in a week daily strip (similar to the soap opera format).
 Produced in the United Kingdom, it was also the first original series by the flagship U.S. channel to be produced entirely outside of North America.

-Nick's only greenlit series produced under the Sony Music partnership, Victorious, ran from 2010 to 2013.
-A similar hit music-themed sitcom Big Time Rush ran from 2009 to 2013, and featured a similar partnership with Columbia Records; however, Columbia was only involved with the show's music, and Sony Music became involved with the series' production midway through its first season.
-It became Nickelodeon's second-most successful live-action show of all time after iCarly; Big Time Rush garnered 6.8 million viewers for its official debut on January 18, 2010, setting a new record as the highest-rated live action series premiere in the channel's history.
+Nickelodeon's only greenlit series produced under the Sony Music partnership, Victorious, ran from 2010 to 2013.
+The similar hit music-themed sitcom Big Time Rush ran from 2009 to 2013, and featured a similar partnership with Columbia Records; however, Columbia was only involved with the show's music, and Sony Music became involved with the series' production midway through its first season.
+It became Nickelodeon's second-most successful live-action show of all time after iCarly; the Big Time Rush episode "Big Time School of Rocque" was watched by 6.8 million viewers for its premiere on January 18, 2010, setting a new record as the highest-rated live action series premiere in the channel's history.

+2011 saw Nickelodeon's longtime ratings dominance among all children's cable channels begin to topple: it was the highest-rated cable channel during the first half of that year, only for its viewership to experience a sharp double-digit decline by the end of 2011, described as "inexplicable" by Viacom management.
+In July 2012, Viacom had a dispute with DirecTV which resulted in Nickelodeon and other Viacom channels being temporarily unavailable on their service.
+In their place, DirecTV aired "Kids Mix" on the Nickelodeon channels, which featured a muti-screen simulcast of eight other children's channels (including Cartoon Network and Disney Channel).
+Viacom would blame DirecTV for this dispute, even airing commercials on their networks asking viewers to call DirecTV to ask them to keep Nickelodeon on the service.
+An agreement was eventually reached and the Viacom channels (including Nickelodeon) were restored after several days.
+In the same year, Noggin was revived as a streaming service.